What causes an eating disorder?

 Extreme weight loss behaviours

-Disordered eating is the single most important indicator of onset of an eating disorder.
+Disordered eating is the most common indicator of an eating disorder onset.
 Disordered eating is a disturbed pattern of eating that can include fasting and skipping meals, eliminating food groups, restrictive dieting accompanied by binge eating and excessive exercise.
-Disordered eating can also include purging behaviours such as laxative abuse and self-induced vomiting.
+Compensatory behaviours may also be present, such as laxative abuse and self-induced vomiting.

 Disordered eating can result in significant mental, physical and social impairment and is associated with not only eating disorders but also health concerns such as depression, anxiety, nutritional and metabolic problems and weight gain.